apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 ### Step 8: Venn Diagram of Orthologs

-Looking at text files can be useful but sometimes you will want to get an overall picture of the results and make comparisons of genes among different groups of genomes.
-This can be accomplished with a script `nml_parse_orthomcl.pl` which will construct a Venn Diagram of the genes in common among a group of genomes.
+Looking at the ortholog groups text file can be useful but sometimes you will want to get an overall picture of the results and make comparisons of genes among different groups of genomes.
+This can be accomplished with a script `nml_parse_orthomcl.pl` which will construct a venn diagram of the genes in common among a group of genomes.

 This script uses the orthomcl results file __orthomcl-output-small/groups/groups.txt__ along with another file defining the sets of genomes to compare.
-This file is also called a groups file (which can make it confusing sometimes).
+This file is also called a groups file (which can make it confusing).
 The format is:

 __genome-groups.txt:__